infochimps-labs/ironfan-pantry/knife/README.md

 The source your config file to set those environment variables.

+So that knife finds its configuration files, symlink the `{homebase}/knife` directory (the one holding this file) to be your `~/.chef` folder.
+(Or see the end of the readme for alternatives you may prefer)

+        ln -sni $CHEF_HOMEBASE/knife ~/.chef

 ## Credentials

 All the keys and settings specific to your organization are held in a separate directory, versioned and distributed independently of the homebase.